-Looking for a Master of Engineering programme by coursework?
+Looking for a Master of Engineering

 UTAR introduces new coursework-based postgraduate engineering programmes for graduates and professionals seeking to upgrade themselves in today's challenging engineering working environment.
 We prepare you for the engineering workplaces that demand high skills and specialised knowledge required in engineering industries, academia, research organisations and consultancy firms.